nim-lang/Nim/web/download.rst

 You can download the latest version of the Nim compiler here.

-**Note:** The Nim compiler requires a C compiler to compile software.
-On Windows we recommend that you use
-`Mingw-w64 <http://mingw-w64.sourceforge.net/>`_.
-GCC is recommended on Linux and Clang on Mac.

 Binaries
 --------

 Right now binaries are only provided for Windows.
 You can download an installer for both 32 bit and 64 bit versions of Windows below.
+These installers have everything you need to use Nim, including a C compiler.

 * | 32 bit: `nim-0.15.0_x32.exe <download/nim-0.15.0_x32.exe>`_
   | SHA-256  0ca8931e3369735bbafdf93de98a8fd0f425870f1173845e7601922a5e00c3c2